kolya-rm/GitHomeworkFixErrors/homework.md

 ## 5. What happens when you clone a repository?

-You make a local repository of a remote repository.
+You make a local repository of the remote repository.

 ## 6. What is a Pull Request?